pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Unsubscribe all

-Remove all active subscriptions for the client and clear the listening list.
+Remove the client’s active subscriptions from all channels and clear the listening list.

-Client scope: Only on PubNub.
+Client scope: Only available on the PubNub object.

 ### Method(s)